1j01/tiamblia-game/README.md

 with selected entities
-	drag on a selected entity to move all selected entities double click on a selected entity to edit the entity click on a selected entity to make it the only selected entity drag outside of any entity to select entities (w/ a selection box) click on an entity to select that entity
+	drag on a selected entity to move all selected entities double click on a selected entity to edit the entity (should always make it the only selected entity) click on a selected entity to make it the only selected entity drag outside of any entity to select entities (w/ a selection box) click on an entity to select that entity